kwmcnew/Module_Three_Challenge/README.md

 # For the PyBank script, I had a session with a tutor and he suggested that I set up empty lists for "dates" and "profits_losses" before running a for loop, and then use the for loop to fill the lists:
 dates = []
 profits_losses = []
- # Read each row of data after the header

     for row in csvreader:

         # fill the empty lists